bvbalakrishna105/Kubernetes-Zero-To-Hero/README.md

 A Deployment provides declarative updates for Pods and ReplicaSets.

 You describe a desired state in a Deployment, and the Deployment Controller changes the actual state to the desired state at a controlled rate.

+# How to deploy your first App ?
+For development purpose install minikube in your linux/windows/macOS machine

+Once it's done,

+using "minikube start" command to start your cluster

+create a pod.yml file as below

+apiVersion: v1
+kind: Pod
+metadata:
+  name: nginx
+spec:
+  containers:
+  - name: nginx
+    image: nginx:1.14.2
+    ports:
+    - containerPort: 80

+run "kubectl create -f pod.yml" from the minikube command line

+once it's done

+to know about your pod, run below command

+kubectl get pods

+for more details

+kubectl get pods -o wide

+you wanted connect your pod

+log-in your cluster by using below command

+minikube ssh

+and run curl <IP address of your pod>